Dialectical Behavior Therapy: Making it Work in Our Communities

 Jeff Brenneman, MSW, LCSW, DBT-Linehan Board of Certification, Certified Clinician™, is the Executive Director and Co-Founder of LifeWork, LLC, a counseling and education agency with offices in St. Louis and St. Peters, MO that specializes in providing DBT.
 He has been doing comprehensive DBT since 2008.
 He has experience providing DBT services in CMHC and private sector settings.
 He has consulted with schools, hospitals, doctors, and other mental health settings surrounding implementation or adaptation of DBT.
 As a Linehan Board of Certification Certified Clinician, he has met the most rigorous standards for adherent provision of DBT available.

 This training is offered by Lifework, LLC in collaboration with the Missouri Department of Mental Health.
-It will be provided primarily via Zoom.
-In-seat participants will be required to wear a mask while on site and to maintain physical distance from others.
+This training will be held virtually on Zoom and in-person at the LifeWork office in Maryland Heights.
+If you are not vaccinated, we please ask that you wear a mask if you choose to attend in person.
 Please do not come for in-seat participation if you have not received confirmation that space is available.

 For scholarship opportunities, please contact email@example.com